mother-of-all-self-hosting/ansible-role-semaphore/docs/configuring-semaphore.md

 semaphore_database_dialect: postgres
 ```

-Set `mysql` for MySQL compatible database and `bolt` for BoltDB, respectively.
+Set `mysql` for MySQL compatible database and `sqlite` for SQLite, respectively.

+>[!NOTE]
+> BoltDB support has been deprecated with [v2.16.7](https://github.com/semaphoreui/semaphore/releases/tag/v2.16.7).

 For other settings, check variables such as `semaphore_database_mysql_*` and `semaphore_database_postgres_*` on [`defaults/main.yml`](../defaults/main.yml) .